-Tourism industry ratios are impacted because of these revisions.
-These ratios are the proportion of an industry's output that is consumed by tourists and are used to calculate value-added and tourism employment estimates.
-As a result of the ratio changes, we revised the value added-time series back to 1999.
-Together with the ratio changes, we revised the tourism employment time series back to 2000.
+Tourism industry ratios are impacted because of these expenditure revisions.
+These ratios are the proportion of an industry's output that is consumed by tourists and are used to calculate valueadded and tourism employment estimates.
+As a result of the ratio changes, we revised the historical value added-time series.
+Together with the ratio changes, we also revised the tourism employment time series.

-Figure 1 traces the flows of tourism expenditure through the New Zealand economy for the year ended March 2019.
+Figure 1 traces the flows of tourism expenditure through the New Zealand economy for the year ended March 2020.
 It shows the value tourism adds to the New Zealand economy, both directly and indirectly, the GST received by government, the imports of goods and services, and direct and indirect employment.

-Flows of tourism expenditure through the New Zealand economy, (1)(2) year ended March 2019
+Flows of tourism expenditure through the New Zealand economy(1)(2)

-- 1. Totals may not add to the stated totals, due to rounding. - 2.
-Tourism expenditure is measured in purchaser prices.
+1. Totals may not add to the stated totals, due to rounding.

+2. Tourism expenditure is measured in purchaser prices.
 Other monetary aggregates are measured in producer prices.